Find Jobs Teaching at K-12 Schools in the United Kingdom

 (known as supply teaching) or for positions lasting between a half-term and a year.

-To teach in U.K. schools you need a work visa and a U.K.-recognized teaching degree or postgraduate
+To teach in U.K. schools you need a work visa, or someone who will sponsor you, and a U.K.-recognized teaching degree or postgraduate

 diploma from your home country.
 You also need enthusiasm, adaptability,